-Internet shopping is more popular in the UK than in any other major country.
-Consumer eCommerce now accounts for over 36% of the total retail market in the UK (up from 20% in 2019) with over $3 billion spent weekly in the UK internet retail market.
-This boost has been compounded by the COVID-19 pandemic.
+Internet shopping is more popular in the UK than in any other country.
+Consumer eCommerce now accounts for 30% of the total retail market in the UK (up from 20% in 2020), with ecommerce annual revenue totaling over $120 billion.
+82% of the UK population bought at least one product online in 2021.

 The key digital figures for the UK in 2021 indicate:

 The growth of online retailing is driving a relentless pursuit of value for money.
 People continue to look online for the best deals and prices.
 This is driving the proportion of money being spent online, which has increased for the second year in a row.
 The internet is now the natural place for shoppers to look for fashion, health and beauty, home and garden, consumer electronics and travel services.
 One key trend is to physically look at or try a product in-store and then go home to buy it at a better price online or via a smartphone or tablet.
 Click and collect is also becoming much more popular.
 With the continuing rise of social networking and mobile internet access, social media marketing is a key channel in which firms are most likely to be boosting their investment in e-commerce in the next couple of years.
 The strength of online sales contrasts with the gloom in bricks-and-mortar retailing, with physical stores falling into administration or bankruptcy.

 The biggest player in the UK eCommerce Market is amazon.co.uk.
 The store had a revenue of US$18.6 billion in 2021.
 It is followed by tesco.com with US$9.5 billion revenue and argos.co.uk with US$6.3 billion revenue.
 Together, the top three stores account for 30% of online revenue in the United Kingdom.